San Francisco Family Vacation: Top 10 San Francisco Family Activities

 Experience the bright colors and fascinating facades of the largest Chinatown outside of Asia, as well as the oldest Chinatown in North America.
 Explore the golden dragons and emerald roofs of Grant Avenue and Stockton Street, then follow the scent of fresh fortune cookies to the famed Fortune Cookie Factory on Ross Alley to witness first-hand how the fortune actually makes it into the cookie.

 7. Golden Gate Park

 San Francisco sets the bar high when it comes to parks.
 Nearly every neighborhood has one, although the grandest of all is Golden Gate Park, which stretches from the Haight to the Pacific Ocean.
-With more than 1,000 acres of plush greenery, it's also home to The Koret Children's Quarter (a merry-go-round and playground), the de Young Museum, Conservatory of Flowers, Stow Lake and, if you're lucky, a resident herd of buffalo.
+With more than 1,000 acres of plush greenery, it's also home to The Koret Children's Quarter (a merry-go-round and playground), the de Young Museum, Conservatory of Flowers, California Academy of Sciences (see more details below), Stow Lake and a resident herd of buffalo.
 There's plenty of room to spread out for a picnic, go on a hunt for waterfalls, or polish a few soccer moves in an open meadow.

 9. Historic Streetcar Ride

-A cross between a cable car and one of the sleek light rail vehicles that run underground along Market Street, San Franciso's fleet of historic streetcars runs aboveground on Market Street between the Castro District and Fisherman's Wharf.
+A cross between a cable car and one of the sleek light rail vehicles that run underground along Market Street, San Franciso's fleet of historic streetcars, known as the F Line, runs aboveground on Market Street between the Castro District and Fisherman's Wharf.
 And to learn the full story behind these historic cars, visit the free San Francisco Railway Museum.
 There are great photo ops, simple didactics that explain the history of the fleet and a gift shop with unique items and memorabilia.
 The whole experience is right on track for little train buffs.